07740 877 544 [email protected]

 Painting signs in the rain

 With one eye on the clouds, I met Tom and tacked the pattern into position.
-When transferring the scaled artwork onto the wall, the rain became heavier.
+The rain became heavier when transferring the scaled artwork onto the wall.

 Beginning at the top, the lettering was carefully cut in with the see-through blue.
-The skeleton of ‘TOR’ was formed, then steadily the letters gained more weight.
+The skeleton of ‘TOR’ was formed and then steadily, the letters gained more weight.

 Straight lines on uneven surfaces are challenging.
 The harling creates kinks and requires constant adjustments.
 Standing back and analysing every corner and curve is necessary, as well as walking around and viewing from different angles.
 Minor tweaks are then painted.

 I persisted with signwriting the first coat of ‘TOR’, but the rain continued.
 As well as a constant stream of water that was pouring from the missing guttering above.
 Despite my makeshift sponge plug, the water was bouncing off of my painting hand and hitting the lettering.
 I abandoned the project after just three letters.

 Ten days later and with blue skies above, I travelled back to Braemar.

 I had a clearer understanding of the wall texture this time and knew how I’d paint the rest of the sign.
 At around 8am, the logo was transferred first.
 Then two words at the bottom.
 The paint was thinned, fitches washed, and ‘TOR’ was second coated.